SV1CAL/Satellite-FUN/README.md

 # Satellite-FUN
 ![image](https://github.com/SV1CAL/Satellite-FUN/assets/3455238/5a1d983a-11a6-43a7-a2b1-4dcf5e4b01c1)

-VERSION 1v451
+VERSION 1v452
-- Now latest SatDump v1.2.0 is supported.
+- Fixed SatDump FFT support.Latest SatDump v1.2.0 is supported.
 Command line argument was changed from s8 to cs8 and this caused troubles.
-Disabled FFT for now.

-VERSION 1v45
-- Added basic RTLSDR, SDRPLAY, BLADERF support.
-Still beta ,only RTLSDR could be tested.
-Fixed possible TLE offset bug

 Previous release info can be found in release_info.txt